Traceability & Premise ID

 Animal Disease Traceability (ADT)

-New Indiana State Board of Animal Health (BOAH) requirements are effective as of Jan.
+Indiana State Board of Animal Health (BOAH) requirements went into effect on Jan.
 1, 2015, Indiana's rule aligns with USDA's Animal Disease Traceability (ADT) program.
 The following information outlines what forms of identification will be recognized as official, as well as what documentation will be required for each species moving into, out of and within Indiana.

 BOAH requires premises registration of all sites associated with the sale, purchase and/or exhibition of the following species: cattle, swine, sheep, goats and cervids.
 Equine and poultry sites may be registered on a voluntary basis.